 - An energy cut of 35%: The rebate could be up to $4,000 or half the cost, whichever is less.

 - However, if the household income is 80% or less of an area’s median income, then the above amounts are doubled to $4,000 and $8,000.

 The Energy Star label is awarded to products that operate more efficiently than its counterparts.
 Federal rebates are available for Energy Star Navien tankless water heaters.

 It is important to check with a tax professional and consult the most recent version of IRS form 5695 and the manufacturer’s certification statement to confirm the eligibility of the specific water heater you are interested in and the amount of credit you can claim.

 Are Water Heaters Insulated?

-Tankless water heaters are usually not insulated.
-These units heat water as it flows through the unit, meaning there is no need for insulation to retain heat.
+On the hand tankless water heaters do not require insulation since they heat water on demand as it passes through the unit.
+Hence there’s no need for additional insulation to retain heat.

 Can Water Heaters be Outside?

-Electric water heaters are not recommended for outside installation due to the risk of damage of the heating elements from rain, snow, and extreme temperatures.
+For installations electric water heaters are not recommended due, to the risk of damage caused by rain, snow, and extreme temperatures.

 The History of Water Heaters